 Answer: At JCCARE, we make a lifetime commitment to the Chin in our care.
 If there comes a time that you can no longer care for your Chin, we will gladly accept it back into our program.
 We ask that you make sure that your family members and your attorney understand this.

 Question: I live on a fixed income and worry about the cost of adoption and owning a pet.
 What are the expenses?

 Answer re: Adoption Costs: JCCARE is funded solely through adoption fees and donations.
 We receive no public funding.
 Adoption fees in our Old Friend’s program may be greatly reduced or waived for lower-income seniors.
-Our suggested adoption fee for our senior dogs in this program is $75.00, but we ask that you make as generous a donation as possible when adopting a Chin.
+Our suggested adoption fee for our senior dogs in this program is 50% of the dogs regular adoption fee, but we ask that you make as generous a donation as possible when adopting a Chin.
 Every penny of your adoption fee will go towards helping us to rescue more Chins.
 Also, keep in mind that all Chin are up-to-date on vaccines, spayed or neutered and have thorough vetting before being adopted.

 Answer re: Future Expenses: There are future expenses to consider when adopting a pet.
 All pets require annual checkups and vaccines as well as medications for heartworm and flea prevention so you will need to be prepared for these expenses.